 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate will discuss and interact with 5 forums based on various topics.
-For forums 1–2 and 4–5, the candidate is required to create a thread in response to the provided prompt.
+Discussions are collaborative learning experiences.
+Therefore, the candidate will discuss and interact with 5 discussions based on various topics.
+For Discussion: Stages in the Doctoral Journey, Discussion: Current Issue Introduction, Discussion: Current Issue - Statement of the Problem, and Discussion: Stewardship of the Profession, the candidate is required to create a thread in response to the provided prompt.
 Each thread must be at least 500–600 words and demonstrate course-related knowledge.
-For forum 3, the candidate is required to create 3 threads in response to the provided prompt; each thread must be at least 350–450 words and demonstrate course-related knowledge.
-In addition to the thread, the candidate is required to reply to 2 other classmates’ threads (with the exception of Discussion Board Forum 3; no replies are required).
+For the Discussion: Theoretical Frameworks, the candidate is required to create 3 threads in response to the provided prompt; each thread must be at least 350–450 words and demonstrate course-related knowledge.
+In addition to the thread, the candidate is required to reply to 2 other classmates’ threads (with the exception of Discussion: Theoretical Frameworks; no replies are required).
 Each reply must be at least 250–350 words.
-(MLO: A, C, D, E, F)
+(CLO: A, C, D, E, F)

 Journal Exercise: Doctoral Persistence Plan

 The candidate will develop a 500–750-word plan to ensure persistence through the degree.
 This plan must include 8–10 strategies, use current APA format, and must conclude with a Scripture verse.
-(MLO: A)
+(CLO: A)

 Article Analyses (3)

 The candidate will read and critically analyze 3 assigned articles using the provided templates.
 The critique must follow current APA style and formatting.
-(MLO: B, C, E)
+(CLO: B, C, E)